-Lisa Richter is the author of two books of poetry, Closer to Where We Began (Tighrope Books, 2017) and Nautilus and Bone (Frontenac House, 2020), winner of the National Jewish Book Award for Poetry and longlisted for the Raymond Souster Award.
+Lisa Richter is a poet, writer, editor, and teacher.
+She is the author of two books of poetry, Closer to Where We Began (Tighrope Books, 2017) and Nautilus and Bone (Frontenac House, 2020), winner of the National Jewish Book Award for Poetry and longlisted for the Raymond Souster Award.
 Her poetry has previously appeared in such places as The Malahat Review, The Puritan, Exile, and Literary Review of Canada.
 She has been a finalist for a National Magazine Award, longlisted for the CBC Poetry Prize, and won first place in CV2 Magazine’s annual 2-Day Poem Contest in 2017.
-Her essays have been published in the anthologies Voices for Diversity and Social Justice: A Literary Education Anthology (Rowman and Littlefield, 2015) and Locations of Grief: An Emotional Geography (Wolsak and Wynn, 2020).
+Her personal essays have been featured in the anthologies Voices for Diversity and Social Justice: A Literary Education Anthology (Rowman and Littlefield, 2015) and Locations of Grief: An Emotional Geography (Wolsak and Wynn, 2020).
 Lisa is a facilitator with the Toronto Writers Collective and a former facilitator with the Children's Peace Theatre.
 She holds a Bachelor’s degree in Adult Education, and has almost two decades' experience teaching youth and adults as an English as a Second Language teacher.